MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 Generate availability-restricted WooCommerce coupons and let customers to see&use coupons on My Account.

 == Description ==
+**Generate availability-restricted WooCommerce coupons and let customers to see&use coupons on My Account.**

 * PUBLISH A WOOCOMMERCE COUPON ONLY ONCE AND LET THIS COUPON TO UPDATE ITSELF AUTOMATICALLY FOR EVERY CUSTOMER DEPENDING ON THE GLOBAL COUPON RESTRICTION